Your Insanely Actionable and Comprehensive Guide on How to Start a Blog

 Well, here is the other thing you should know about WordPress blogging platforms – this is a mistake most beginners overlook or aren’t aware of: There are two WordPress blogging platforms: WordPress.com and WordPress.org.

-WordPress.com is the one with limitations above.
+WordPress.com is the one with the limitations above.
 WordPress.org is the platform you should get started on given it’s a self-host platform – and without the limitations above.
 WordPress.org will also lessen the technical complexities that come with change and growth.

 Now that we’ve settled things: it’s time to choose and register a domain name and also find a web host.